elunna/nerfhack-changelog/README.md

 * We can also see if pets are stunned, confused, or blinded on farlook.
 * Pets will use items more intelligently (EvilHack).
 Many extensions to the pet AI were implemented that help them value armor, weapons, and items so they use the best equipment possible.
 * Tame pets will not hide or conceal themselves.
+* Pets will hesitate to attack grung unless resistant to the passive.
+* Pets can help the player other than fighting under certain circumstances.
+* Pets are more likely to nudge you awake if you have treats in open inventory.

 ### Price Identification Nerf
 This change destroys price identification and conforms most potions, scrolls, wands, and rings to the same price (SLEX).